alanchiem/wat_r/README.md

 # How to use this app.

 - Find something meaningful to do, and start the stopwatch.
 Note that during this time, you should be completely focused on your chosen activity.
-- When the stopwatch is activated, a drop of water falls every two seconds.
+- When the stopwatch is activated, a drop of water will every two seconds.
 - Reset the stopwatch when you're done.
 The water you accumulated will now be added towards your total amount of drops in the drops tab.

 # Why it works.